datagouv/csv-detective/README.md

 # CSV Detective

 This is a package to **automatically detect column content in tabular files**.
-The script reads either the whole file or the first few rows and performs various checks to see for each column if it matches with various content types.
-This is currently done through regex and string comparison.
+The script reads either the whole file or the first few rows and performs various checks (regex, casting, comparison with official lists...) to see for each column if it matches with various content types.

 Currently supported file types: csv, xls, xlsx, ods.